≡ Menu

 While others…

 Believe that the “Wire” Fox Terriers descended from the rough-coated Black and Tan Terrier of Whales.
+While agreed upon, these two different breeds were bred together rather extensively early on, which is why, other than their coat, both species are very similar.

 Gradually…

-Physical Characteristics of Fox Terriers
+Physical Characteristics

 The Smooth Fox Terrier

-The Wire Haired Fox Terrier
+The Wire-Haired Fox Terrier

-Fox Terrier Temperament and Personality
+Temperament and Personality

-Since these dogs are quite vigilant, they make excellent watchdogs and bark if they notice something suspicious.
-And since we mentioned “barking” we might as well point out that they do LOVE to bark.
+Fox Terriers are lively, intelligent, and alert dogs.
+In other words, these guys are dogs that will keep you on your toes.
+They can easily outwit you and have you laughing at their antics.
+They’re sort of the “class clown” that you love rather than the one that makes you nuts!
+And since these dogs are pretty vigilant, they make excellent watchdogs and bark if they notice something suspicious.
+And since we mentioned “barking,” we might as well point out that they do LOVE to bark.

 So…

-This will be something that you definitely want to think about if you live in an apartment or live in a neighborhood where your neighbors live quite close to you.
-Because it’s certainly possible to train your Fox Terrier to bark less, you’re never going to be able to train him to stop barking entirely.
+You want to consider this if you live in an apartment or a neighborhood where your neighbors live pretty close to you.
+Because it’s certainly possible to train your Fox Terrier to bark less, you’ll never be able to teach him to stop barking entirely.
+And if you don’t try to prevent him from barking while he is just a puppy, you can bet you’ll have a loud and boisterous Fox Terrier when he grows up.

-The good news is…
+The excellent news is…

-That these guys are really smart so training them usually isn’t a problem.
-You’ll just want to be sure that you start your training early and try to begin socializing your Fox Terrier young so that we won’t like to “pick fights” with every dog he meets later on like many of these little guys do!
+These guys aren’t, so training them usually isn’t a problem.
+You’ll want to be sure that you start your training early and try to begin socializing your Fox Terrier young so that we won’t like to “pick fights” with every dog he meets later on, as many of these little guys do!
+This early socialization will also ensure you have a great family that will behave great with kids of any age, even if your Fox Terrier never gets to the point where they can tolerate the household cat!

-Hip dysplasia: This heritable condition is caused when the femur doesn’t snugly fit the pelvic socket or the hip joint which causes lameness and pain in one or more legs
+Fox Terriers are a generally healthy breed.
+However, like every dog breed, they are prone to developing a few genetic problems.
+Genetic problems such as Hip dysplasia: This heritable condition is caused when the femur doesn’t snugly fit the pelvic socket or the hip joint, which causes lameness and pain in one or more legs

-We here at IndulgeYourPet always advise any new pet owner to take a moment and see what it might cost to purchase a pet insurance policy on their new loved one.
-This way if they ever do become sick or injured in the future, you won’t be on the “hook” for 100% of the cost of treatment.
+And while it’s true that these diseases are not necessarily life-threatening, most,t if not all,l can become quite expensive to treat, particularly if they recur.
+This is why we here at IndulgeYourPet always advise any new pet owner to take a moment and see what it might cost to purchase a pet insurance policy for their new loved one.
+If they ever become sick or injured in the future, you won’t be on the “hook” for 100% of the cost of treatment.

-For more information on who we “feel” currently offers some of the “best” pet insurance policies on the market right now, be sure to check out our Top 10 Best Pet Insurance Companies article.
+For more information on who we “feel” currently offers some of the “best” pet insurance policies, check out our Top 10 Best Pet Insurance Companies article.